 It was a hot sunny day, and I was trying Zoom on mobile outside.
 The idea came to me in a flash.
 I ran upstairs to tell Ian (he was having his second shower of the day.
 It was very hot).
 "Let's do improv on the move!
 Get away from the desktop!!
 We can improvise in the bathroom - anywhere."
 "Yes.
-Yes!" he said, wrapping a towel around himself, walking towards the camera to revel less of himself.
+Yes!" he said, wrapping a towel around himself, walking towards the camera to reveal less of himself.
 He got it straight-away.

 The great thing about our ensemble group is they are always happy to experiment.
 They understand this includes trying out technical ideas too, as the devices and settings we use impact on both the process and the results now.
 The first time we tried switching on our mobiles and desktops at the same time got us all incredibly confused!